 I love snowmen and am so excited that my 2 year old seems to share this love.
 Snowmen are great because they aren’t attached to one religious tradition or specific culture.
 This craft is a easy and relatively mess free way to add sparkles to your holiday decor.
+Have fun making this snowman craft for kids with this easy tutorial.

 - Gather your materials.
 You will need a paper plate, some orange and black construction paper, 2 buttons, some sequins, sparkles, contact paper, scissors, double stick tape, a stapler, and some ribbon.
 I also used some paint because my son wanted to paint and I like how it looks but you can skip this step if you want.